scp-079/screen/pages/projects/exchange.md

                     request - Send a leave request to MANAGE

                 When action is update:
-                    admin - Update the admin lists in groups count - Update the frequency of use of regex rules declare - Declare a message
+                    count - Update the frequency of use of regex rules declare - Declare a message
                     download - Download the data, then update preview - Update a message's preview
-                    score - Update user's score
+                    refresh- Refresh the admin lists in groups score - Update user's score

                 When action is version: